-If you need assistance from any of these teams, don't hesitate to contact the IT Help Desk!
+There are several teams dedicated to providing technical support and on site assistance for the SMU community.
+If you need assistance from any of our teams, don't hesitate to contact the IT Help Desk!
 We look forward to serving you.

 The Office of Information Technology provides a number of resources to help answer your technology questions and provide guidance when seeking a technology solution.

 Location: The Help Desk is located in Fondren Library West.

 *Semester Hours begin the first day of class and end on the last day of exams

 Summer Hours: 8:00 am- 9:00 pm Monday through Thursday, 8:00AM-6:00pm Friday, 12:00-6:00pm Saturday and Sunday

 The Help Desk provides support to the entire campus community.
 In addition to supporting current faculty, staff and students, the Help Desk provides limited assistance to retirees, parents and prospective students.
 The Help Desk consists of five full time employees.
 All of the Help Desk staff are HDI certified and are committed to providing exceptional service.

 The Help Desk is available to answer questions regarding any of the services that IT provides and any of the software applications that we support.
 They are able to assist with network configurations, software troubleshooting and training, email support and configuration, and more.
 The Help Desk staff uses remote tools as well as a shared knowledge base to help provide resolutions to reported issues as quickly as possible.
 All requests for assistance are documented in the Help Desk software.
 If the Help Desk is unable to resolve the issue, the ticket will be routed to the appropriate IT technician for resolution.
 The Help Desk makes every effort to respond to each request the same day it is received.